Advance tickets available through Eventbrite or pay at the park on the day of the event. $20/car

 Looking for the perfect way to celebrate Summer in Sonoma County?
 Join us on July 27th for Fort Ross Festival!
 Where else can you witness Kashia Pomo ceremonial dancing, sing along to Americana Swing, learn from Alaska Native craftspeople, and take in traditional Russian performances, all together on the most beautiful stretch of the Sonoma coast?
-Grab a pint from our Beer Garden (closes at 5:30 pm) and enjoy an amazing day celebrating different cultures.
+Grab a pint from our Beer Garden and enjoy an amazing day celebrating different cultures.
 Back by popular demand, join the Fort Ross Militia for Musket and Cannon Firings, and have a BLAST at Fort Ross!

 Fort Ross Conservancy suggests you leave your dog at home during Festival because the park will be very crowded and the cannon firing is not dog-friendly.
 However, well behaved dogs on leash are legally allowed in the parking lot, on roads, and inside the fort compound.
 Dogs are not allowed on the beach.
 Thank you.
 California State Parks supports equal access.
 Prior to arrival, visitors with disabilities who need assistance should contact (707) 847-3437.